evroom/MMM-Hoymiles-Wifi/README.md

 # MMM-Hoymiles
-MagicMirror module for external web widgets
+MagicMirror module for Hoymiles Wifi inverter info

 - This module shows current data for Hoymiles Wifi inverter with the help of the hoymiles-wifi python lib
 - Project is based on https://github.com/ulrichwisser/MMM-HTMLSnippet